BabyTron: 2022–present: MegaTron and BIN Reaper 3

+Group career

+Along with StanWill and TrDee, he is a member of rap group ShittyBoyz.
+He is also a member of Dog$hit Militia (D$M), a rap group featuring JuSleaze, MJPaid, ScrumbleMan, Fordio, J3, Dormie Bands, IsoJeff, GTP Daidoe, and $camaurion, until $camaurion's death.
+He frequently refers to the two groups combined as "SBD$M" in his lyrics.

 Legal issues

-On February 8th, 2023, Johnson was pulled over and arrested after a police officer conducted a probable cause search of his vehicle finding: marijuana, marijuana edibles, psilocybin mushroom edibles, and a 9mm handgun.
+On February 8, 2023, Johnson was pulled over and arrested after a police officer conducted a search of his vehicle, finding marijuana, marijuana edibles, psilocybin mushroom edibles, and a 9mm handgun.
 He was booked into Dawson County Jail in Lexington, Nebraska, for Possession of a Controlled Substance.
 He was released after posting 10% of a $15,000 bond.